aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/index.md

 ### <TitleIcon name="fullscreen"/> Cycle view modes <Badge text="Fit to screen" type="info" />

 Cycle between different view modes.
 Possible values include:
-- **Fit to screen** - Will attempt to best display the video, preserving both aspect ration and every part of the video.
+- **Fit to screen** - Will attempt to best display the video, preserving both aspect ratio and every part of the video.
 May result in black bars around the video.
 - **Cropped to screen** - Will crop the video so the video takes up all of the screen.
 Will remove any black bars and preserve aspect ratio, but may result in some parts of the video being cut out.
-- **Stretched to screen** - Will strect the video so the video takes up all of the screen.
+- **Stretched to screen** - Will stretch the video so the video takes up all of the screen.
 Will remove any black bars and preserve every part of the video, but may result in a different aspect ratio.

 ### <TitleIcon name="pip"/> Picture-in-Picture